What people who’ve actually been in a car crash want you to know

 By the way, if you don’t know about Quora yet, their tagline sums it up: “The best answer to any question”.
 It’s a platform for real people to answer real questions.
 So when I saw the question posed about what it’s like to be in a car crash, I knew I had to read it.
 (I have a fear of being in a car accident.)

-At the time I didn’t even realize it would spark this post, but the idea formed as I saw people mentioning how an attorney helped them and advice for others, and realized I wanted as many people as possible to learn from those experiences documented.
+At the time I didn’t even realize it would spark this post, but the idea formed as I saw people mentioning how a car accident attorney helped them and advice for others, and realized I wanted as many people as possible to learn from those experiences documented.

 The Quora post is mega long, and I’d encourage you to read the details of each car crash if you want to experience the human side of what happens during those unthinkable moments.
 But for now I’m going to pull out a few gems of advice for you about car accidents here.

 Go to the hospital and get checked out – even if you don’t want to.
 Just do it.

 Don’t try to play tough, even if you think you’re not hurt.
 So many people recounted feeling they were fine only to discover later they actually had been injured in the crash.
 They just didn’t notice because of shock, or the natural inclination to resist medical attention.

 From a legal standpoint, this can be more important than you might think.

 Kelly says: “My advice: if you’re ever in an accident and they ask if you want to go to the hospital – Do it.
 Even if you think you aren’t hurt, go and get checked.
 The insurance company fought so hard not to pay, because they insisted if I’d been injured, I would have gone to the hospital at that moment.

 In the end, I got a payment from the other driver’s insurance company – the max they were liable for.
 I’m going to tell you – for the pain I’ve been in since that day, it wasn’t near enough.”